dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 ###Guenter's Wallet

 Reveals Guenter's name, origin, and goal.

-May Be Found...

-* On Guenter's body.
-* In Guenter's _Cabin_.
-* Around the shipping crate.

-Description...

-* __Wallet:__ Use an old wallet, or [make a wallet out of construction paper](http://www.instructables.com/id/Paper-Wallet/).
+Use an old wallet, or [make a wallet out of construction paper](http://www.instructables.com/id/Paper-Wallet/).

+It may contain...

 * __Ticket:__ Reveals Guenter's destination, and cabin number.
 * __Telegram:__ Reveals Guenter's goal.
 May reveal that the "monsters" are gorillas.
 Print a [telegram template](https://www.google.com/search?q=telegram+template) on the thinnest, cheapest paper you can find.
 * __Identication:__ Reveals Guenter's name.
 * __Family photo:__ Humanizes Guenter.
 Print a [1913 family photo](https://www.google.com/search?tbm=isch&q=1913+family+photo) on card stock, and then varnish with polyacrylic.
 * __Cash:__ Adds verisimilitude.
 Print [images of South African Pounds](https://www.google.com/search?tbm=isch&q=findSomeImage) on parchment paper and cut them out.

+It may be found...

+* On Guenter's body.
+* In Guenter's _Cabin_.
+* Around the shipping crate.

 ###Shipping Manifest